Teen Dating Violence

 What are the Different Types of Teen Dating Violence?

-Gaslighting (gaslighting is a behaviour that makes someone feel like they can’t trust their instincts, judgements and reality, making them question everything they believe and therefore making them dependent on you)
+Gaslighting (gaslighting is a behavior that makes someone feel like they can’t trust their instincts, judgments and reality, making them question everything they believe and therefore making them dependent on you).
+Gaslighting includes:

 What Are the Signs That Your Teen May be Experiencing Dating Violence?